Mortgages for Steel-Framed Homes

 Halifax

-Will base their decision on the valuers report and accompanying comments.
+They will base their decision on the valuer’s report and accompanying comments.
 All non-standard construction properties are assessed on individual merit.

-As these examples show, getting a mortgage on a steel framed home can be complicated.
+These examples show that getting a mortgage on a steel-framed home can be complicated.
 This area of the market can be difficult to navigate alone.
-If you’d like help finding the lenders most likely to approve your application – or if you’ve already had an application declined – look for a specialist mortgage broker with experience dealing with non-standard properties.
+If you’d like help finding the lenders most likely to approve your application, or if you’ve already had an application declined, look for a specialist mortgage broker with experience dealing with non-standard properties.

 We're so confident in our service, we guarantee it.